 Dental veneers treatment in Malta is growing in popularity as more and more people chase the perfect smile.

-The importance of a healthy & even smile was reinforced by a recent US based study(1) which found that 99.7% of adults believed that a smile is an important social asset and 96% of adults agreed that an attractive smile makes a person more appealing to the opposite sex.
+The importance of a healthy and even smile was reinforced by a recent US-based study(1) which found that 99.7% of adults believed that a smile is an important social asset and 96% of adults agreed that an attractive smile makes a person more appealing to the opposite sex.

 Dental veneers are tailor-made thin shells of tooth coloured materials (either porcelain or composite resin) that are bonded to the front of your teeth to improve your smile’s appearance.
 Veneer treatment is a common cosmetic dental procedure to fix heavily stained, crooked, chipped, broken, uneven teeth as well as reduce excessive gaps between teeth.

 Currently, in Malta, the following types of veneer treatments are available: